matthieugomez/EconPDEs.jl/README.md

 This package proposes a new, fast, and robust algorithm to solve PDEs associated with economic models (i.e. HJBs or market pricing equations).
 I discuss in details this algorithm [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf).

 # Solving  PDEs
-The function `pde_solve` takes three arguments: (i) a function encoding the pde (ii) a state grid corresponding to a discretized version of the state space (iii) an initial guess for the array(s) to solve for.
+The function `pdesolve` takes three arguments: (i) a function encoding the pde (ii) a state grid corresponding to a discretized version of the state space (iii) an initial guess for the array(s) to solve for.

 For instance, to solve the PDE corresponding to the Campbell Cochrane model: